A Celestial Route to AdS Bulk Locality: Discussion

 \section{Discussion}

 In this paper, we introduce a new approach to study CFT Mellin amplitudes motivated by the program of Celestial amplitudes in flat space.
 We perform a Celestial transform of the CFT Mellin amplitude.
 Using the crossing symmetric dispersion relation (CSDR), we expand the resulting amplitude in a basis of crossing symmetric partial waves which we refer to as the Celestial Witten blocks.
 The blocks possess remarkable positivity properties in the variable $\rho$ which is related to the Celestial variable $z$.
-These positivity properties along with the positivity of OPE coefficients squared (unitarity) are sufficient to derive bounds on Wilson coefficients.
-The positivity properties display an interesting pattern.
-They only hold when spin 4 and higher operators in a CFT start above a certain critical twist $\t_{gap}$.
-It is interesting to ask why this is so?
-Why does the gap appear only for spin 4 and higher spins?
-An answer is provided by the conjecture of \cite{HPPS} according to which a sufficient condition for a (large N) CFT to have a local bulk dual is that all (single-trace) operators of spin greater than two have dimensions greater than some large $\D_{gap}$.
-Identifying the gap referred to in the conjecture with $\t_{gap}$, we see that the conjecture naturally follows from and fits into our approach. \\ \\ The positivity properties we derive are sufficient to derive two-sided bounds on all Wilson coefficients except $\mathcal{W}_{1,0}$ and $\mathcal{W}_{0,1}$ for which we only find a lower bound.
+These positivity properties along with the positivity of OPE coefficients squared (unitarity) are sufficient to derive two-sided bounds on Wilson coefficients.\\ \\ The positivity properties we derive are sufficient to derive two-sided bounds on all Wilson coefficients except $\mathcal{W}_{1,0}$ and $\mathcal{W}_{0,1}$ for which we only find a lower bound.
 In an upcoming work \cite{FBAZ_GFT}, we will show that the ratio $\mathcal{W}_{0,1}/\mathcal{W}_{1,0} $ can also be bounded.
 This follows from positivity properties of the full Mellin amplitude which imply two-sided bounds on ratios of all Wilson coefficients in a CFT. \\ \\ We then turn to deriving bounds in a $1/R$ expansion around the flat space limit.
 The goal is to compare our results with the AdS Virasoro amplitude which is given by the planar Mellin correlator of four stress tensor multiplets in $\mathcal{N}=4$ SYM.
 We find that it satisfies our bounds upto sub-leading order in $1/R^2$.
 A complication that arises in taking the flat space limit is the appearance of the graviton pole $\frac{x^2}{y}$ in the forward scattering limit.
 Due to this pole, the partial wave expansion we write does not hold in the flat space limit for Wilson coefficients $\mW_{p,q}$ with $2p + 3q < 4$, in particular, $\mathcal{W}_{1,0}$ and $\mathcal{W}_{0,1}$.
 We do not face this issue in the example we study because we consider a supersymmetric amplitude where the graviton pole appears as $\frac{1}{y}$.
 In an upcoming work, we show how to deal with the graviton pole $\frac{x^2}{y}$ in a simple manner using the CSDR \cite{FBAZ_Gravity}.\\ \\ In the future, it will be interesting to extend our methods to theories with spinors as well as theories with global symmetries \cite{Apratim, Charge,Chowdhury:2021qfm}.
 Another area of application is the pion bootstrap at large $N$ \cite{FBAZ_Large_N_QCD, AZ, RastelliPion, Pion2, gpv}.
 It will also be interesting to examine the consequences of our methods for weakly-coupled CFTs\cite{FBRG,RGG}.
 QFTs in dS background as considered in \cite{cosmo} offer an intriuging area of applicaton as well.
 Another interesting direction is to study the connection between typically realness and the positive geometry of scattering amplitudes \cite{positivegeo}.